 Technically this isn’t a camera movement as the camera is not moving.
 It is a change in the focal length which gives the illusion of the camera moving closer or further away.
 As you zoom towards a subject, you are essentially magnifying it.

 A smash zoom is a name given to a very fast zoom.
 A quick zoom can add energy to a fast-paced scene.

-A Steadicam is a device that gives the natural effect of a handheld shot but results in much smoother shots.
-This is a common choice of movement for point of view shots and ‘walk and talk’ sequences.
+Steadicams and gimbals are two different devices that give the natural effect of a handheld shot but result in much smoother shots.
+This is a common choice of movement for point-of-view shots and ‘walk and talk’ sequences.

-The realistic, unperfected movement, from handheld and Steadicam shots, can make the audience feel as though they are part of a scene, rather than spectators who can walk away freely.
+The realistic, unperfected movement, from handheld and Steadicam or Gimbal shots, can make the audience feel as though they are part of a scene, rather than spectators who can walk away freely.

-For more tips and updates on video production, digital marketing, graphic and web design keep an eye on our blog.
+For more tips and updates on video production, digital marketing, and graphic and web design keep an eye on our Latest section.